exadel-inc/etoolbox-authoring-kit/README.md

 }
 ```
 ### Lists
-AEMBox Lists provide a flexible way to create, store and retrieve lists of structured items, e.g. a list of HTTP status codes and their desctiptions:
+EToolbox Lists provide a flexible way to create, store and retrieve lists of structured items, e.g. a list of HTTP status codes and their desctiptions:
 ```
 + list
   + item1